Freedom of establishment and freedom to provide services

 The Services Directive (Directive 2006/123/EC) strengthens the freedom to provide services within the EU.
 This directive is crucial for the completion of the internal market, since it has huge potential for delivering benefits to consumers and SMEs.
 The aim is to create an open single market in services within the EU, while at the same time ensuring the quality of services provided to consumers.
 According to the Commission communication entitled ‘Europe 2020 – A strategy for smart, sustainable and inclusive growth’, the full implementation of the Services Directive could increase trade in commercial services by 45% and foreign direct investment by 25%, bringing an increase of between 0.5% and 1.5% in GDP.
 The directive contributes to administrative and regulatory simplification and modernisation.
 This is achieved not only through the screening of the existing legislation and the adoption and amendment of relevant legislation, but also through long-term projects (setting up the Points of Single Contact and ensuring administrative cooperation).

 The implementation of this directive has been significantly delayed.
 While initial reforms led to the removal of numerous barriers in the single market for services, momentum has waned since 2012.
 The reform efforts have decelerated, with meaningful progress mostly seen in Member States that are either receiving financial assistance or those with comprehensive national reform agendas.
-Despite the directive’s capability to increase EU GDP by 2.6%, to date, only 0.9% of this growth potential has been realised, leaving an unexploited margin of 1.7%.
-The Commission acknowledges these delays but does not consider it necessary to amend the directive.
-Instead, it is focused on ensuring that the directive achieves its full benefits through enforcement and the introduction of the ‘Services Package’, which includes new legislative proposals to invigorate the services sector and address the remaining implementation gaps.
+The Commission acknowledged these delays but did not consider it necessary to amend the directive.
+Instead, it is focused on ensuring that the directive achieves its full benefits through enforcement to invigorate the services sector and address the remaining implementation gaps.

 Role of the European Parliament